ipccheng/k8s-home-lab/README.md

 ![alt text](https://raw.githubusercontent.com/ipccheng/k8s-home-lab/master/Figure-1.JPG)

-**4. Download and Unzip the file under the directory you have created in Step 2**
+**4. Download the zip file from Github and uncompress it.
+Make sure the uncompressed .yml files and "Vagrantfile" are in the directory you have created in Step 2**

 **5. Set up the K8S Master Node on the host**